 Small businesses have a tough strategy to implement fewer businesses because it requires a long-term commitment to selling your products and services in your cheap products and different types of competitive advantage.

 The challenge, however, is to produce these products and services at a lower cost, otherwise, you lose your profit margin.
-Large businesses that make their products cheaper cheaply and sell them at discount during profits, always offering the lowest prices and can pull the contest out of the market.
+Large businesses that make their products cheaper cheaply and sell them at discounts during profits, always offering the lowest prices and can pull the contest out of the market.

 3. Separation strategy